Elektroarzt/simplebus2-mqtt-bridge/README.md

 ![Schematics V2 1](https://github.com/Elektroarzt/simplebus2-mqtt-bridge/assets/61664171/115db3b3-a06b-46df-984c-68052d103bfa)

 ### Extension Pin Header J2
-For future use and can hold a piggy-back.
+For future use this pin header can connect to a piggy-back.
 The M2.5 hole in the neighborhood can be used to secure a sandwich PCBA.

  Signal Name   | Pin  | Notes
  ------------- |:----:| -------------------------------------------------------------------